What You’ll Learn 🧩

 8 Dewesoft::MUI::RadioButton fallingEdgeRButton;

-Members are later initialized in setup_window.cpp file where we connect them with UI component by specifying the component name.
-In our case this is done in the class constructor by using the Connect
+These components are later initialized in setup_window.cpp fwhere we connect them to the actual UI elements by specifying their component names.
+This is typically done in the class constructor using the Connect

 method.